Mealman1551/chromium-dl-center/README.md

 ### Important

-This project is **NOT** affiliated with The Chromium Project or Google LLC
+This project is **NOT** affiliated with The Chromium Project or Google LLC.

-This tool is online and free to use but i made it for personal use, updates might be slow due to this
+This tool is free to use but i made it for personal use, updates might be slow due to this.

 ## Download